codeandtheory/YComponentBrowser/README.md

      * The title label to display the content.
      * model which is the color of the color view.
      * The detail label which is an optional parameter, allows a user to display additional details if needed.
-     *The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details and color view to         be displayed vertically or horizontally.
+     * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details and color view to         be displayed vertically or horizontally.

-We can create a category which conatins other categories.
+We can create a category which contains other categories.
 ```
  let foundationalCategory = CatalogCategory(
             name: "Foundational",